By Ted McIntyre

 Canadians’ preference for bathroom lighting fixtures echoes that of Americans.
 Their top three choices are under-cabinet lighting (97%), recessed lights (94%) and pendant lights (84%).

 When it comes to integrating technology into kitchen designs, both countries are on the same page.
 Wall-mounted flat-screens are the most popular device homeowners already have in their kitchens (65%), followed by docking/charging stations (45%) and distributed audio (31%).

 The number of Canadian respondents participating in the 2018 Design Trends Study is too small to report the median cost of remodelling small, medium and large kitchens.
 But if it helps, in the U.S., including parts and labour, the median cost of remodelling a small kitchen (less than 150 square feet) in 2017 was $32,500 US.
-A medium kitchen (150-350 square feet) rang in at $47,500 US and a large kitchen (more than 350 square fee
+A medium kitchen (150-350 square feet) was approximately $47,500 US.

 As with American homeowners, Canadians have a strong preference for these styles in bathrooms: Transitional (67%), Contemporary (57%) and Traditional (52%).
 Canadian pros also report that Industrial-style bathrooms are very popular among their clients (also at 57%).